BEng/MEng Joint Computing and Mathematics

 ONLINE ADMISSIONS TEST

-All candidates are required to take an online admissions test which will test their logical, reasoning and problem-solving skills.
+Applicants demonstrating sufficient potential will be invited to complete an online admissions test, which will test their logical, reasoning and problem-solving skills.
 No prior preparation is required for the test.
-The test will include a practice session, and should take no more than 90 minutes.
+The test will include a practice session, and should not take more than 90 minutes.

 The test must be taken on a computer with an internet connection.

 JMC is a specialised course combining modules from Computing and Mathematics degrees.
 We expect applicants to have a strong mathematical background.
-JMC candidates are offered an interview based on the strength of their UCAS applications.
-Applicants are not judged by academic ability alone but upon a wider profile to assess their potential for success in a mathematical engineering degree.
+Candidates are invited to the department to attend an interview day based on the strength of their UCAS applications and their performance in the online admissions test.
+Applicants are not judged by academic ability alone, but upon a wider profile to assess their potential for success in an engineering degree.
 Interviews also give you the opportunity to raise questions about the courses or College life in general.

-We progress roughly one fifth of applications for JMC courses to the interview stage.
-Candidates passing their interview will usually be made an offer within 4 weeks of the interview day.
+Candidates passing their interview will usually be made an offer within 4-5 weeks of the interview day.
 The interview day consists of:

 - a welcome presentation by the Admissions tutor and Director of Studies